 - Airtight container

-- For best overall results, use a citric acid or vinegar as Fabric Softener.
+For best overall results, use Citric Acid (or vinegar) as Fabric Softener

 Can I use this in cold water?